aanderse/LdapRecord.com/source/docs/laravel/usage.md

 php artisan make:ldap-model User
 ```

-This will create a new LdapRecord model inside of your application in the `app\Ldap` folder.
+This will create a new LdapRecord model inside of your application in the `app/Ldap` folder.

 > If the `Ldap` folder does not exist, it will be created automatically.